Tower 22 drone attack: Background

-Attack
+Drone attack

-An exploding drone struck the outpost's living quarters, killing three American service members who were asleep in tents at the time.
+On 28 January 2024, an exploding drone struck the outpost's living quarters, killing three American service members who were asleep in tents at the time: Sgt.
+William Rivers, 46; Specialist Kennedy Sanders, 24; and Specialist Breonna Moffett, 23; all Georgia natives.
 They were subsequently identified as belonging to the 926th Engineer Brigade's 718th Engineer Company, a U.S. Army Reserve unit based at Fort Moore, Georgia.
-The one man and two women killed were as Sgt.
-William Rivers, 46; Specialist Kennedy Sanders, 24; and Specialist Breonna Moffett, 23; all Georgia natives.

-At least 47 others were injured in the attack, eight of whom had to be medically evacuated outside Jordan, to the Baghdad Diplomatic Support Center in Iraq.
+At least 47 others were injured in the attack, who had to be medically evacuated to the Baghdad Diplomatic Support Center in Iraq.
 Of these eight, three were transported to Landstuhl Regional Medical Center in Germany for follow-up care.
 U.S. personnel were evaluated for possible traumatic brain injury.
 Most of the injured served in the US National Guard and belonged to units based in Arizona, California, Kentucky and New York.
 By 31 January, at least 27 service personnel were able to report back to duty.

-The failure of air defenses to intercept the drone was a key focus of the subsequent U.S. Central Command investigation of the attack.
-A U.S. preliminary report found that the hostile drone attacked around the same time an American surveillance drone was returning to the base, which likely led to confusion over whether it was an enemy drone and delayed a response.

 Responsibility

-In the aftermath of the attack, U.S. officials assessed that one of several Iranian-supported groups had launched the attack, although it did not specifically identify the precise group responsible.
+U.S. officials assessed that an Iranian-supported group had launched the attack.
 A US official indicated that a Shahed drone was used in the attack, and a spokesperson for the US Department of Defense said that the attack had the "footprints" of Kata'ib Hezbollah.

-Later in the day, the Islamic Resistance in Iraq, an umbrella group of Iranian-backed factions, claimed that it had launched attacks on that day on an Israeli oil facility in the Mediterranean Sea as well as three US military bases in Syria, namely Shaddadi, Tanf and Rukban, the last of which is located on Jordanian side of the border with Syria.
+Later in the day, the Islamic Resistance in Iraq, an umbrella group of Iranian-backed factions, claimed that it had launched attacks on that day on an Israeli oil facility in the Mediterranean Sea as well as three US military bases in Syria, namely Shaddadi, Tanf and Rukban.
 However, the U.S. said the attack on Tower 22 was the only attack on its forces that it had tracked that day.
 Two other enemy drones, targeting sites in southeast Syria, were shot down.
 The US formally blamed the Islamic Resistance in Iraq for the attack on 31 January.